 Portland is the most interesting city in the world and here's why.
 It's a place where uniqueness is not only accepted, it's celebrated.
+Here's a collection of everything that is quintessentially quirky about Portland, cool things to do and see, plus more fun facts.

 Aerial Tram: A silver bullet tram that runs 500 feet up Portland's southwest hills at 22 miles per hour, it takes only minutes to go up or down and gives some spectacular city views.